0

 (Z resolution)

-The most important parameter is exposure time of a single layer.
+The most important parameter is the exposure time of a single layer.
 It defines light exposure duration for a single layer of an object that you are trying to print.
-This term applies to DLP and LED/LCD based 3D printers, because with such equipment entire layer is exposed whereas SLA printers’ laser “draws” each layer.
-For laser-based printers this notion of “exposure time” does not apply directly as in these printers you can adjust laser power and laser speed.
-You can increase 3D resin light exposure with laser either by increasing power or by slowing laser down.
+This term applies to DLP and MSLA (LED/LCD-based) 3D printers.
+With such equipment entire layer is exposed, whereas SLA printers’ laser “draws” each layer.
+This “exposure time” notion does not apply directly to laser-based printers.
+In these printers, you can adjust laser power and laser speed.
+You can increase 3D resin light exposure with the laser by increasing power or slowing the laser down.

 Incorrect exposure is one of the major reasons why resin prints fail.
-Apart from such obvious reasons as loss of intricate details and dimensional accuracy, incorrect exposure settings will result in other distinct problems.
+Besides obvious reasons such as loss of intricate details and dimensional accuracy, incorrect exposure settings will result in other problems.
 Too long exposure settings will typically result in the following issues.

 Light bleed in 3D resin printer calibration